Kary Mullis: Career

 After receiving his doctorate, Mullis briefly left science to write fiction before accepting the University of Kansas fellowship.
 During his postdoctoral work, he managed a bakery for two years.
 Mullis returned to science at the encouragement of UC Berkeley friend and colleague Thomas White, who secured Mullis's UCSF position and later helped Mullis land a position with the biotechnology company Cetus Corporation of Emeryville, California.
 Despite little experience in molecular biology, Mullis worked as a DNA chemist at Cetus for seven years, ultimately serving as head of the DNA synthesis lab under White, then the firm's director of molecular and biological research; it was there, in 1983, that Mullis invented the polymerase chain reaction (PCR) procedure.

 Mullis acquired a reputation for erratic behavior at Cetus, once threatening to bring a gun to work; he also engaged in "public lovers' quarrels" with his then-girlfriend (a fellow chemist at the company) and "nearly came to blows with another scientist" at a staff party, according to California Magazine.
 White recalled: "It definitely put me in a tough spot.
 His behavior was so outrageous that the other scientists thought that the only reason I didn't fire him outright was that he was a friend of mine."

 After resigning from Cetus in 1986, Mullis served as director of molecular biology for Xytronyx, Inc. in San Diego for two years.
 While inventing a UV-sensitive ink at Xytronyx, he became skeptical of the existence of the ozone hole.

 Thereafter, Mullis worked intermittently as a consultant for multiple corporations and institutions on nucleic acid chemistry and as an expert witness specializing in DNA profiling.
-While writing a National Institutes of Health grant progress report on the development of a human immunodeficiency virus (HIV) test for Specialty Labs, he became skeptical that HIV was the cause of acquired immunodeficiency syndrome (AIDS).
 In 1992, Mullis founded a business to sell pieces of jewelry containing the amplified DNA of deceased famous people such as Elvis Presley and Marilyn Monroe.
 In the same year, he also founded Atomic Tags in La Jolla, California.
 The venture sought to develop technology using atomic-force microscopy and bar-coded antibodies tagged with heavy metals to create highly multiplexed, parallel immunoassays.

 Mullis was a member of the USA Science and Engineering Festival's Advisory Board.
 In 2014, he was named a distinguished researcher at the Children's Hospital Oakland Research Institute in Oakland, California.